Australian Government - Department of Defence - Department of Veteran's Affairs

 If you were eligible for DHOS but you were unable to apply for your entitlement before the scheme closed on 30 June 2010, there are some extenuating circumstances where you may be able to access limited benefits under DHOAS.

-If you are in one of the following three categories, you are defined as an "Old Scheme Member" under the DHOAS Act and you are entitled to apply for DHOAS subsidy:
+If you are in one of the following three categories, you are defined as an "Old Scheme Member" under the DHOAS Act and you may apply for DHOAS subsidy:

 • An 'operational service member' as defined in the Defence Force (Homes Loans Assistance) Act 1990 (DFHLA Act).
-An operational service member is a person who was allotted for duty anywhere within the Middle-East operational area, sometime between 2 August 1990 and 9 June 1991.
+An operational service member is a person who was allotted for duty within the Middle-East operational area between 2 August 1990 and 9 June 1991.

-• An incapacitated person, as defined in the DFHLA Act who was not able to apply for DHOS before the Scheme's 'finishing day', due to a compensable condition.
+• An incapacitated person, as defined in the DFHLA Act who was initially appointed with the Defence Force for a period of at least 5 years, and was not able to apply for DHOS before the Scheme's 'finishing day' due to a compensable condition.
 The Act defines an incapacitated person as one who, on or after the Act's commencing day, separates from the Defence Force because of a compensable disability.

 • The surviving partner of one of the above.

-Please note you will not be eligible if you previously applied for an entitlement certificate under DHOS after you separated.
+Please note you will not be eligible if you previously applied for a DHOS entitlement certificate after you separated.

 (* Please see details below about a specific and limited case, involving the involuntary discharge of a DHOS home loan and/or destruction of the subsidised property, where a DHOS application will be accepted).